nitinmomaya/Fees-Calculator/README.md

 # Fees Calculator

 Fees Calculator is a simple web application that allows users to select a type of fee and calculate the amount of fees based on the selection.
-It is built using React.js for the frontend, Tailwind CSS for styling, and Parcel for bundling web applications quickly and easily.
+It is built using React.js for the frontend, Tailwind CSS for styling, and Parcel for bundling web applications

 ## Project Setup